tradle/mycloud/project/docs/questions.md

 don't need cb-proxy because it's only one provider

 ### Questions
+- do we need Kinesis as a buffer between IoT broke and Lambda?
+  - if there are max 1K Lambdas running at once, and 1M users come for a chat...
 - should there be a table per blockchain? or should all seals be in the same table
 - where will the full node run?